tchajed/sys-verif-fa25/docs/syllabus.md

 ## Assignments

-There will be two programming exercises in Coq, one written theory assignment, and a final project in Coq.
+There will be two programming assignments in Coq, one written theory assignment, and a final project in Coq.
 See the [assignments page](./assignments/) for details.

 Grading: TBD

-Hand-in: submit to Canvas
+Hand-in: submit to Canvas.
+See more details in the [assignment setup](./assignments/setup) page.

 ## Late policy